GDQuest/website/content/tutorial/godot/2d/intro-to-steering-behaviors/chapter/2-mouse-move.md

-+++
-author = "nathan"
+---
+author: nathan
-date = "2020-06-24T16:33:59Z"
+date: "2020-06-24T16:33:59Z"
-title = "Moving smoothly towards the mouse" menuTitle = "Move to mouse" description = "Let's put the steering behaviors we wrote to the test by making our AI move smoothly towards the mouse cursor." weight = 3
+description: Let's put the steering behaviors we wrote to the test by making our AI move smoothly towards the mouse cursor.

-type = "video"

-videoId = "D-xeQnOqoa4"
+menuTitle: Move to mouse
+title: Moving smoothly towards the mouse
+type: video
-videoDuration = 1368
+videoDuration: 1368
-+++
+videoId: D-xeQnOqoa4
+weight: 3
+---